DS-USAFA/Probability-and-Statistics-for-Scientists-and-Engineers-BACKUP/docs/14-Multivariate-Distributions.md

 \end{array}\right.
 $$

 Together, these pmfs can be used to find relevant probabilities.
-For example, see the practical application exercises.
+For example, see the homework exercises.

 ### Continuous random variables